ziyoung/better-wilcom-docs/wilcom-docs/Applied/export/Output_to_bling_cutter.md

 ## To output to a bling cutter...

-1Open or create a multi-decoration design.
+1. Open or create a multi-decoration design.
 A cutting or engraving machine must be connected to the PC and configured to receive data.

 ![Mixed-Decoration-Design.png](assets/Mixed-Decoration-Design.png)

-2Click the Send to Bling Cutter icon or select File > Send to Bling Cutter.
+2. Click the Send to Bling Cutter icon or select File > Send to Bling Cutter.
 The Send to Bling Cutter dialog opens.

 ![SendToBlingCutter00054.png](assets/SendToBlingCutter00054.png)

-3Select your bling cutter from the droplist or select a suitable printer.
+3. Select your bling cutter from the droplist or select a suitable printer.

-4Select the Print to file option if you want to print the design to file.
+4. Select the Print to file option if you want to print the design to file.

-5Click Properties and check your output settings.
+5. Click Properties and check your output settings.

-6For a realistic view click the Preview button.
+6. For a realistic view click the Preview button.

 ![SendToBlingCutterPreview.png](assets/SendToBlingCutterPreview.png)